Kingxukai/linux/Documentation/input/ff.rst

   - FF_CUSTOM	  custom waveform

 - FF_RAMP       can render ramp effects
-- FF_SPRING	can simulate the presence of a spring
+- FF_SPRING	can simulate the woke presence of a spring
 - FF_FRICTION	can simulate friction
 - FF_DAMPER	can simulate damper effects
 - FF_RUMBLE	rumble effects